-Finally planning that backpacking trip through Latin America?
+Finally putting those Spanish speaking abilities to the test and planning a backpacking trip through Latin America?

 Then I highly suggest making Colombia your first stop!